 - Effective communication that demonstrates acquired knowledge and skills.

-The state legislature approved new standards beginning the 2016-2017 school year.
-Edmond Public Schools developed a timeline to provide teachers in-depth training about the new standards.
-The district’s curriculum department worked closely with administrators and teachers to ensure that the content, depth, and rigor of the standards prepare students for college and career success.
+The district’s curriculum department works closely with administrators and teachers to ensure that the content, depth, and rigor of state standards prepare students for college and career success.

 To learn more about the standards click here: